 But I couldn’t.
 I had no choice.
-I had a little boy who needed me and he deserved to have me be present.
+I had a little boy who needed me and he deserved to have me present.
 During these hard years in my life, I met an amazing woman, Darci Larrarte.
 As my counselor still to this day, Dari found the gems in my life and began to polish them.
 With each stone she found buried in the dirt, she had the unique ability to present it back to me and bring a flicker of light.
-Tiny sparks would begin to appear within my heart over the next couple of years.
+Tiny sparks would begin to appear within my heart over the next decade.

 Behind every successful woman are the other successful women who have her back.annonymous

 I dove into creating!
 I took time to perfect my skills as a photographer and venture outside my comfort zone with my graphic design work.
 I began writing a book about my life and mentoring other women in my Bible study.
 Each day I prayed for healing and wholeness.
 I always knew I was meant for more.

 In 2015, on the very day I lost my dad three years prior, we welcomed our daughter, Collins Grace into the bright lights of this world!
-She is everything princess and glitter with ambitions of one day living in a castle with longer hair than Rapunzel.
+She is everything princess and glitter with ambitions of one day living in a castle and ruling her world.
 She is a miracle and proof that some of God’s greatest gifts really are unanswered prayers.

 Life can offer up so many crossroads, the path we choose to take depends on the condition of our heart.
 That is why I LOVE the saying, “It’s only and forever about HEART work”.
-I am highly empathetic and invested in learning and healing and growing.
+I am highly empathetic and invested in learning, healing and growing.
 I understand that we may all be in the same ocean, but we are definitely not all in the same boat.
 We each have a story to tell and I hope mine brings you a deeper understanding of the person I am.
-It is my sincere goal to help each of my clients tell their story through the incredibly powerful medium of portrait artwork.
+It is my sincere goal to help each of my clients tell their story through the incredibly power of portrait artwork.